sitegeist/Sitegeist.StaleMate/README.md

 Sitegeist.StaleMate is available via packagist.
 Just run `composer require sitegeist/stalemate` to install it.
 We use semantic-versioning so every breaking change will increase the major-version number.

+## Comparison to Symfony Cache Contracts

+The approach implemented here is somewhat similar to the [symfony cache contracts](https://symfony.com/doc/current/components/cache.html#cache-contracts) but deviates in a specific way.
+Symfony Cache Contracts will roll a dice to upgrade cache entries before they expire to prevent mass invalidation and recomputation.
+Stalemate on the other hand will return the cached item and recompute the value after the response was sent to the user.

 ## Contribution

 We will gladly accept contributions.
 Please send us pull requests.